2020 Update: The following dimensional weight rules apply and have accurate, current dimensional weight factors.

 FedEx and UPS do negotiate their dim rules, but generally it requires that a merchant is doing big order volume.
-The negotiation that these carriers will typically make is increasing the dim divisor from 166 to a higher number.
+The negotiation that these carriers will typically make is increasing the dim divisor to a higher number.

 If your order volume is substantial, it is worth reaching out to FedEx and UPS to see if you can get a deal.
-If your order volume isn’t yet substantial, you can also look to outsource order fulfillment to take advantage of ship rates, software and expertise that you may not be able to get on your own.
+If your order volume isn’t yet substantial, you can also look to outsource order fulfillment to take advantage of the fulfillment center’s ship rates, software and expertise that you may not be able to get on your own.

 And if it’s something you don’t want to have to deal with, give us a shout.
 We’d love to take the hassles of shipping off your plate.

 Its just plain simple cartel.
 Despite prices of oil are going down, They are increasing shipping costs.
 Its just killing the business of small companies.
 Amazon will love this.
 Chinese websites offering free shipping will be here for a longer time.

 I just entered a new contract with FedEx stating a dimensional weight of 220, air and ground.

 But they are stating it differently than before, now they are adding: cu ft

 The last contract, it stated 194 dim weight.
 Period.
 Now this cu ft thing is throwing me into confusion.

 Hi Sue, thank you for your comment.
 And that’s a good question.

 It may be that FedEx is adding a cubic foot qualifier to the dimensional weight divisor of 220.
 For example, perhaps FedEx will use the divisor of 220 only if the package is less than a certain number of cubic feet.
 In 2015 (and now in 2016), FedEx and UPS calculated dimensional weight on all packages, substantially impacting the order fulfillment costs for ecommerce sellers.
 Prior to that, however, dimensional weight was only applied if the package measured three cubic feet, or greater.